Earle Taylor

 Earle Abbott "Dummy" Taylor (February 2, 1891 – September 10, 1955) was a college football player and oil company distributor.
 He was one of the first star athletes for the Florida Gators football team.

-Early years
+Early life

 Taylor was born in Ashland, Kansas, in 1891.
 By age nine, he had moved with his family to Gainesville, Florida.
 His father, Herbert Taylor, was employed as a bank cashier.

 University of Florida

 Taylor played at the right halfback position for the Florida Gators football team of the University of Florida from 1908 to 1912; the only UF player to earn five football letters.
 Some describe him as the school's first star athlete.
 Taylor was described by contemporaneous newspaper accounts as a legendary broken field runner and a master of the hidden ball trick, who could drop-kick field goals "at seemingly impossible angles and distance."
 He is a member of the University of Florida Athletic Hall of Fame.

 He was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.
 Taylor was picked as a halfback for an All-Time Florida Gators football team in 1927.
 In 1937, Lewis H. Tribble, dean of Stetson University, declared Taylor the greatest running back who ever played in the state of Florida.